blueprinted-io/documentation/learningops.md

 Software used to be too.
 It evolved.

-What emerged in its place was DevOps — a system of continuous, modular, testable, observable development.
+What emerged in its place was Devops, a system of continuous, modular, testable, observable development.
 Learning needs the same shift.

 Let’s call it **LearningOps**.